enyst/opendefinition/guide/data/index.markdown

 #### Pre-Database Directive

 Database protection has been around for quite a while indirectly both in Europe and elsewhere.
-In Europe many countries traditionally granted copyright based protection:
+In Europe many countries traditionally granted copyright-like based protection:

 1. Common law countries such as UK always had a '[sweat-of-the-brow](http://en.wikipedia.org/wiki/Sweat_of_the_brow)' approach.
 1. Nordic countries have long had a 'catalogue' right (since 1950s)